 Dupuy spent 11 months in a Galveston County jail awaiting trial.
 However, a Galveston County District Court judge eventually tossed the charges, deeming the statute overbroad.
 This case underscores the complexities and legal ramifications of online impersonation.

-Texas Penal Code 33.07, commonly referred to as the cyberstalking statute, is a relatively new law that the legislature passed in 2009.
+Texas Penal Code § 33.07 addresses online impersonation.
+Although portions of the statute have faced constitutional challenges and were narrowed by courts, the legislature amended the law, and it remains enforceable in revised form.
 This statute aims to address the growing issue of online harassment and impersonation.
 It reflects how technology can escalate personal conflicts, particularly during a divorce.

 Moreover, such actions often result in privacy breached scenarios, further complicating divorce proceedings.
 At the Law Office of Bryan Fagan PLLC, we are dedicated to helping you navigate these challenging situations.
 Whether dealing with online impersonation or other forms of embarrassing your spouse during a Texas divorce, our team is here to protect your rights and ensure your privacy remains intact.